Dynamic Monopoly Pricing With Multiple Varieties: Trading Up

-Let us now consider settings where the seller has trading-up opportunities at the static monopoly outcome (i.e., $\pi(p^m) \neq \pi(\bar{p})$).
-Examples include the classic setting with a single durable good, the two durables settings, the two rentals settings, and the mixed setting.
+We now consider settings with trading-up opportunities in the static monopoly outcome.
+The classic example is the case of a single durable good with non-absorbing initial state $x^0=o$, but similar trading-up opportunities emerge with multiple durable, rental, or mixed varieties.

+In the case of a single durable good, it is well-known that the seller obtains a strictly positive profit if the lowest valuation is above marginal cost---the so-called ``gap case'' \citep[pp.\ 408]{Fudenb-Tirole-1993}.
+We first show that this result carries over to settings with multiple durable, rental, or mixed varieties: the seller can obtain a strictly positive profit for certain measures $\F$ of the consumer's value profile by trading up all types at once.

+\begin{lemma} If the minimal value of at least one variety is strictly positive, then $\pi(\bar{p})>0$. \end{lemma}

+That is, regardless of whether durable, rental, or mixed varieties are offered, the seller obtains a strictly positive profit if there is a gap for at least one of the varieties.
+The result will be useful for characterizing when pricing dynamics come to an end.

-Our next result shows that a profit-maximizing seller will engage in dynamic pricing after any history at which trading-up opportunities exist by repeatedly lowering prices until all trading-up opportunities are exhausted.
-We further characterize the pricing dynamics and provide conditions under which they are played out in finite time.
+Next, we show that the seller engages in dynamic pricing after any history at which trading-up opportunities exist until all trading-up opportunities are exhausted.
+We characterize these pricing dynamics and provide conditions under which they are played out in finite time.

-\begin{proposition}[\textbf{Pricing dynamics}] In any PBE, \begin{enumerate} \item[(i)] for any history $h^t$ at which there exist trading-up opportunities, the seller trades up a positive measure of types along the equilibrium path. \item[(ii)] the seller will never set a price for a variety $i$ below $\bp_i$ at any history $h^t$ at which the transition to state $i$ is admissible. \item[(iii)] the seller's (present discounted) profit satisfies $\Pi \geq \pi(\bp) \Delta$. \item[(iv)] all trading-up opportunities are exhausted in finite time $t\leq T$ if the minimal value of at least one variety and $\pi(\bp)$ are strictly positive, and $T$ is sufficiently large. \end{enumerate} \end{proposition}
+\begin{proposition}[\textbf{Pricing dynamics}] Suppose there are trading-up opportunities in the static monopoly outcome.
+Then, in any PBE, \begin{enumerate} \item[(i)] the seller trades up a positive measure of types along the equilibrium path after any history $h^t$ with trading-up opportunities. \item[(ii)] the seller will never set prices below $\bar{p}$ after any history $h^t$, implying that the seller's (present discounted) profit satisfies $\Pi \geq \pi(\bp) \Delta$. \item[(iii)] all trading-up opportunities are exhausted in finite time $t\leq T$ if the minimal value of at least one variety is strictly positive, and $T$ is sufficiently large. \end{enumerate} \end{proposition}